RajKumarBiswokarma/GlaucomaEyeDiseases-Detection/README.md

 # Dataset

-Dataset that relies in this project is from kaggle where there are three different datasets and i have used a all together.
+Dataset that relies in this project is from kaggle where there are three different datasets and   used  all together.
+This datasets are opensource.
 The Paper of the dataset are:

 ORIGA: https://pubmed.ncbi.nlm.nih.gov/21095735/